The history and families of Turvey in Bedfordshire, England

 The Choir Festivals were revived by the Rural Deanery of Felmersham in the early 1900's.

-George Edward Hopkins was choirmaster until the mid 1920's.
 He was also the Headmaster of the National School and the Superintendent of the Church Sunday School.
 There is more about him on the School page!

 He was followed by Joe Wooding who retired in the 1950's.

-Next came Mr Reid who was himself succeeded by Mrs Enid Wadsworth in 1957.
+He was succeeded by Mrs Enid Wadsworth in 1957.

 Traditionally the Choirmaster was also the Church organist!

-Click the picture to see the document given to the choir mistress, Miss G White, when she married
+Click the picture above to see the document given to the choir mistress, Miss G White, when she married

 2nd July 1924